Landau Singularities from Whitney Stratifications

 At the heart of both cross-section calculations at the Large Hadron Collider and gravitational wave physics lie the evaluation of \emph{Feynman integrals}.
-These integrals are multivalued meromorphic functions of the kinematic variables they depend on, and understanding their analytic structure has been an ongoing quest for theoretical physicists since the late 50's \cite{Eden:1966dnq}.
+These integrals are multivalued meromorphic functions of their kinematic variables, and understanding their analytic structure has been an ongoing quest for theoretical physicists since the late 50's \cite{Eden:1966dnq}.

-Key information on the analytic structure of Feynman integrals is provided by the values of the kinematic variables for which these become singular, this study was initiated in the pioneering work of Landau~\cite{Landau:1959fi}.
-A virtue of these \emph{Landau singularities}, is that knowing them in advance may significantly aid the evaluation of the integrals, for example with the canonical differential equations approach~\cite{Henn:2013pwa}: They may constrain or even fully predict~\cite{Dlapa:2023cvx} the analytic building blocks or (symbol) \emph{letters}~\cite{Goncharov:2010jf} of this approach, thereby turning the determination of the differential equations from a symbolic, to a much simpler numerical problem.
-Thanks to their utility, also in other aspects of Feynman integration~\cite{Gardi:2022khw}, the analysis of Landau singularities is currently experiencing a revival with ever-increasing momentum, see for example~\cite{Brown:2009ta,Panzer:2014caa,Klausen:2021yrt,Hannesdottir:2022xki,Mizera:2021icv,Berghoff:2022mqu,Dlapa:2023cvx,Fevola:2023short,Fevola:2023long}.
+Key information on the analytic structure of Feynman integrals is provided by the values of the kinematic variables for which they become singular, first studied in the pioneering work of Landau~\cite{Landau:1959fi}.
+A virtue of these \emph{Landau singularities} is that knowing them in advance may significantly aid the evaluation of the integrals, for example with the canonical differential equations approach~\cite{Henn:2013pwa}: They may constrain or even fully predict~\cite{Dlapa:2023cvx} the analytic building blocks or (symbol) \emph{letters}~\cite{Goncharov:2010jf} of this approach, thereby turning the determination of the differential equations from a symbolic, to a much simpler numerical problem.
+Thanks to their utility, also in other aspects of Feynman integration~\cite{Gardi:2022khw}, Landau analysis is currently experiencing a revival with ever-increasing momentum, see for example~\cite{Brown:2009ta,Panzer:2014caa,Klausen:2021yrt,Hannesdottir:2022xki,Mizera:2021icv,Berghoff:2022mqu,Dlapa:2023cvx,Fevola:2023short,Fevola:2023long}.

 A mathematically robust definition of what a Landau singularity is has been provided by Pham \cite{Pham2011integrals} as his \emph{Landau variety}; roughly speaking it is characterized by the critical values of a projection map from the variety describing the integrand in terms of all integration and kinematic variables, to the space of just the kinematic variables.
 Its direct calculation from this definition has proven quite challenging, and much of the recent effort has focused on developing alternative methods that more simply compute varieties that either contain it~\cite{Brown:2009ta,Panzer:2014caa}, or are contained in it~\cite{Dlapa:2023cvx,Fevola:2023short,Fevola:2023long}.
 In other words, these methods may in general either provide spurious candidates or miss certain Landau singularities entirely, and it is not known when these phenomena do not occur beyond certain special classes of integrals.